 1. Astrology/Tarot Card/Crystal Balls:

 Astrology, tarot cards, crystal balls, or any other psychic predictions are full of right and wrong guesses.
-Besides, due to the generic nature behind the message, you find a way to connect it with your own life.
+Due to the generic tone of the message, you find a way to connect it with your own life.

 The comedy series Big Bang Theory has a funny scene where a theoretical physicist visits an astrologer.